 FAQ

-- Is copying a competitor ad legal?: Copying the exact creative is risky (copyright).
-Borrowing the angle / structure is standard practice.
-Always make creative your own.
+- Is copying a competitor ad legal?: Copying the exact creative (image, video, script) carries copyright risk.
+Borrowing the angle, offer structure, or hook type is standard practice across the industry.
+Always rebuild it in your own brand voice.

-- What metrics tell me a competitor ad is winning?: Runtime is the cleanest public signal — ads running 4+ weeks are usually performing.
-High creator engagement on UGC is another.
+- What metrics tell me a competitor ad is winning?: Runtime plus impression band is the cleanest public combination — an ad that has run 4+ weeks and sits in a high impression bucket (and is still active) is almost certainly performing.
+High creator engagement on a UGC piece is a secondary signal.

-- Should AI write our ads based on the teardown?: AI can draft 5-10 hook variations from the brief.
-Final creative selection and production stays with your team.
+- Should AI write our final ads from the teardown?: Use it to draft 5–10 hook variations and a brief from the analysis (GPT-5.5, Claude Sonnet 4.6, and Gemini 3.1 Pro all work).
+Final creative selection and production stays with your team — the model has not seen the original screenshots and cannot judge production craft.